Mauro Coppolaro

-Mauro Coppolaro (born 10 March 1997) is an Italian football player who played as centre-back for club Salernitana.
+Mauro Coppolaro (born 10 March 1997) is an Italian professional footballer who plays as a centre-back for club Arezzo.

 Club career

 Reggina

-In 2014, Coppolaro was called up for Reggina first team.
-He made his league debut on 10 May 2014 against Brescia at Stadio Oreste Granillo which the match ended in a tie as 1-1.
-In this match, he played 7 minutes, after he was substituted for Daniel Adejo.
+In 2014, Coppolaro was called up for Reggina's first team.
+He made his league debut on 10 May 2014, against Brescia at Stadio Oreste Granillo in a 1–1 draw.
+In this match, he played for 7 minutes before being substituted for Daniel Adejo.
 He planted himself in the team by playing 5 games in a month.

 Udinese

 In August 2014, he moved to Udinese for an undisclosed fee.
 There he played for two years with the Primavera team, in the youth under-19 national championship.

 Latina (loan)

-On 1 September 2016, Latina announced that Coppolaro was loaned to Latina until the end of 2016/17 Season.
-On 2 October 2016, he made professional debut for Latina against Cesena.
+On 1 September 2016, Latina announced the signing of Coppolaro on loan until the end of the 2016/17 season.
+On 2 October 2016, he made his professional debut for Latina against Cesena.
 He has played 6 games in a row.